mwat56/sessions/README.md

 Since `cookies` are stored on the remote user's computer you don't really have control over that piece of data but instead the remote user's computer (which means the remote user) ultimately controls this data and thus can easily manipulate it.
 In other words: _`cookies` are inherently insecure_.
 It's clear that nowadays – with data security and the user's privacy in mind – using `cookies` is just an outdated technique.
-It's also clear that harvesting the user's facilities (including disk space and electricity) should be avoided.
+It's also clear that harvesting the user's facilities (including disk space and electricity) should be avoided wherever possible.

 Additionally using `Cookies` requires you to use `JavaScript` as well (which is another barrier best to be avoided).
 In the European Union – with all its currently 28 member countries – `Cookies` are allowed only if the user explicitly agrees; in other words: they may _not be set automatically_.